Knox Mountain Park

 Additional parking is now available on the western side of the base of Knox Mountain, accessible from Poplar Point Drive.

-Remember to keep your dog on leash, unless you are in the designated off-leash dog park area, don't pick the flowers or other vegetaion, and respect wildlife.
-Park users are also reminded as the weather warms up the risk of wildfire also increases, so check regularly for provincial fire bans and regulations.
-Smoking, including the use of e-cigarettes and cannabis is banned in all City regional parks and beaches.
+Remember to keep your dog on leash, unless you are in the designated off-leash dog park area, don't pick the flowers or other vegetation, and respect wildlife.
+Smoking, including the use of e-cigarettes and cannabis is banned in all City parks and beaches.

 Knox Mountain Park Management Plan Update